Using a Custom NiaPy Algorithm

 nia_search.fit(X_train, y_train)

-# The most optimal parameters are stored in:
+# The best parameters are stored in:

 # nia_search.best_params_